nmbr73/Shaderfuse/Conversions.md

 | Metal  |                                                              |
 | OpenCL |                                                              |

-Probably DCTL does schon define some macros and functions, that make the GLSL digestable for the differen Shader Language dialects?!?
+Probably DCTL does only define some macros and functions, that make the GLSL digest-able for the different Shader Language dialects?!?
 It would be of great help, if these definitions are accessible anywhere!?!